Now Reformism can mean different things to different people in different contexts.

 The Reformist Marxists were Kautsky and Bernstein, they were different from each other in a lot of well documented ways, but Kautsky was always a Reformist the claim of Leninists that he betrayed his early ideals while reacting to the Russian Revolution is a lie, he in the 1890s sided with the French Reformists I talked about above.
 Tristam Pratorius has some Medium articles defending Kautsky and Bernstein, they seem to be more a Bersnteinist while I like Kautsky more but still her articles are good.

 One important observation they make is that when Marx and Engles talked about “Bourgeois Democracy” they were being literal not euphemistic, Britain, Germany and even much of the United States still had property requirements on the very right to Vote.
 It never meant that Communists are supposed to reject anything that a Liberal would recognize as Democratic.
-Now I do believe we need more Direct Democracy and less Representative Democracy, but even a Representative Democracy as corrupt as ours still can be used.
+Now I do believe we need more Direct Democracy and less Representative Democracy, but even a Representative Democracy as corrupt as ours can still be used.

 Let’s take this historical analysis even further back.
 The Marxist view of history is often oversimplified as making The French Revolution of 1789 the key turning point from Feudalism to Capitalism.
-And that helps cause some Marxists to think of Reform as futile, if it took a fully blown violent Revolution for Capitalism to overthrow Feudalism then certainly it will have to be the same for the replacement of Capitalism.
+And that helps cause some Marxists to think of Reform as futile, if it took a full blown violent Revolution for Capitalism to overthrow Feudalism then certainly it will have to be the same for the replacement of Capitalism.

 The problem is France was closer to being the Last nation to become Capitalist than the first.
 Marx was born and raised in Prussia then lived in Britain from 1848 till he died.
 So the Capitalism he knew was Capitalism as it functioned in countries that became that way by Reform not Revolution.